Remix Utils

 If you want to install them all run:

-npm add crypto-js is-ip intl-parse-accept-language zod
+npm add @oslojs/crypto @oslojs/encoding is-ip intl-parse-accept-language zod

-packages should be already installed in your project.
+React and React Router packages should be already installed in your project.

 Upgrade from Remix Utils v6